-100 days — The rind is tough, medium green with darker stripes, cylindrical in shape with blunt ends.
-Can reach twelve inches by twenty five inches and up to fifty pounds.
-'Congo' does extremely well in Southeastern U.S. and has a medium red colored flesh with very high sugar content and white seeds.
+100 days — The rinds are tough, medium green with darker stripes, cylindrical in shape with blunt ends, can reach twelve inches by twenty-five inches, and weigh up to fifty pounds each.
+'Congo' does extremely well in Southeastern U.S. and has a medium-red colored flesh with very high sugar content and white seeds.

 'Congo' was bred and released by Dr. C. F. Poole and Dr. C. F. Andrus at the Regional Vegetable Breeding Laboratory of the U.S. Department of Agriculture at Charleston, South Carolina[1,2]